tomtran90/CarND-Traffic-Sign-Classifier-P2/README.md

 ![Augmented Image](augment.png)

+#### 2. Architecture

-#### 2. I keep the original LeNet structure with some added dropout layers to reduce over-fitting.
+I keep the original LeNet structure with some added dropout layers to reduce over-fitting.
 My final model consisted of the following layers:

 | Layer         		|     Description	        					|